-As mentioned above, the content and results of a technology assessment document addressed to a specific hospital, should take into account the contextual characteristics of that hospital, if the aim is that clinicians and hospital managers use that information when taking any decision related to innovative and new technologies, such as investment, disinvestment and inappropriate use.
-The results from European Project AdHopHTA (Adopting Hospital Based Health Technology Assessment in EU) showed that the type of information expected in an HTA document differ among macro decision-makers (i.e. health authorities that have to decide about coverage/reimbursement of technologies) and hospital decision makers (Sampietro-Colom et al, 2015).
-Regarding effectiveness measures, while most National/Regional HTA agencies make their recommendations using QALYs; hospital decision makers prefer information that help them to better manage both patients and the hospital itself (e.g. number of patients diagnosed correctly with a new diagnostic test, avoided readmissions at hospital, avoided infections).
-The sources of the information on effectiveness also somehow differ between National/regional and local/hospital.
-As much as possible, Hospitals like to include in the assessments information from their own patients when assessing the effectiveness of a specific technology (Soto et al, 2016).
-Likewise, the hospital decision-maker need that costs from their hospital be computed in the cost analysis, and avoid the use of average (or the most frequent) costs among hospitals (as usually done by National/Regional HTAs documents).
-Another contextual item, that it is scarcely included in the National/Regional HTAs documents (Kidholm et al, 2015), and that is considered as an information highly relevant by hospital decision-makers, is the impact of the new health technology in the organization of care (e.g., how is current health care organization going to be changed if the new technology is introduced?).
-As it is well known, the organization of health care differs among hospitals and, therefore, the introduction of a new technology my impact differently depending on the hospital.
-Finally, the AdHopHTA project also found that the general directors and heads of departments at hospitals want information on how much the introduction of the new technology can align, support or answer the hospital overall strategy (Kidholm et al, 2015); this item is not included as information relevant in the National/Regional HTA documents.
+As mentioned above, the content and results of an HTA addressed to a specific hospital, should take into account the contextual characteristics of that hospital, if the aim is that clinicians and hospital managers use that information when taking any decision related to innovative and new technologies, such as investment, disinvestment and inappropriate use.
+The results from European Project AdHopHTA (Adopting Hospital Based Health Technology Assessment in EU) showed that the type of information expected in an HTA document differ among decision-makers at the macro-level (i.e., health authorities that have to decide about coverage/reimbursement of technologies) and hospital decision-makers (Sampietro-Colom et al, 2015).
+Regarding effectiveness measures, while most National/Regional HTA agencies make their recommendations using QALYs; hospital decision-makers prefer information that help them to better manage both patients and the hospital itself (e.g., number of patients diagnosed correctly with a new diagnostic test, avoided readmissions at hospital, avoided infections).
+The sources of the information on effectiveness also somehow differ between National/Regional and local/hospital.
+As much as possible, hospitals like to include in the assessments information from their own patients when assessing the effectiveness of a specific technology (Soto et al, 2016).
+Likewise, the hospital decision-makers need that the costs from their hospital be computed in the cost analysis and avoid the use of average (or the most frequent) costs among hospitals (as usually done by National/Regional HTAs' documents).
+Another contextual item, that it is scarcely included in the National/Regional HTAs documents (Kidholm et al, 2015), and that is considered as an information highly relevant by hospital decision-makers, is the impact of the new health technology in the organization of care (e.g., how is the current healthcare organization going to be changed if the new technology is introduced?).
+As it is well known, the organization of healthcare differs among hospitals and, therefore, the introduction of a new technology may impact differently depending on the hospital.
+Finally, the AdHopHTA project also found that the general directors and heads of departments at hospitals want information on how much the introduction of the new technology can align, support or answer the hospital's overall strategy (Kidholm et al, 2015); this item is not included in the National/Regional HTA documents.
 Figure 3 show the differences between items and variables of HTA documents at National/Regional and at a hospital level.